 Americana, a genre closer to my heart, is as mediocre as its poster child Jason Isbell.
 His latest album Something More Than Free isn’t necessarily bad, it just isn’t great, making comparisons to Bob Dylan or even John Prine completely laughable.
 Todd Snider, one of my favorite relatively contemporary songwriters (he got his start with ‘90s alternative rock parody “Talkin’ Seattle Grunge Rock Blues”), gushes about him in his book I Never Met a Story I Didn’t Like as though he’s a genius that is keeping Americana (and even songwriting!) legitimate.
 This is either wishful thinking or a sad reflection on the current state of the best we can do.

 I understand that I am speaking in sweeping generalities.
 There’s also a possibility that I’m being unnecessarily negative.
-Most normal people who listen to new music don’t have any sort of agenda behind it or don’t think they’re legitimizing anything.
+The average listener to new music doesn't have any sort of agenda behind what they listen to or don’t think that they’re legitimizing anything.
 They just like what they like and it goes no further than that.
-But seeing such mediocre output being heralded as exceptionally creative, or even groundbreaking, is simply disheartening.
+But that such mediocre music is being heralded as exceptionally creative, or even groundbreaking, is disheartening.

-I’m not just looking at the 60s, either, though the Beatles, the Band, the Rolling Stones, the Who, Miles Davis, James Brown, John Coltrane, Jimi Hendrix, the Doors, Willie Nelson, Pink Floyd, Bob Dylan, B.B.
-King, and many more across several genres all being in their prime during the same era was unprecedented (and leaves an endless amount to discover).
-As recently as the 80s and 90s artists like NWA, Public Enemy, and KRS One were actually legitimizing a completely new creative endeavor and its reverberations are still being felt (even if Kedrick Lamar, while good, is again a low standard to set for greatness, and is the only real shining popular rap star today).
+In the 1960s, the Beatles, the Band, the Rolling Stones, the Who, Miles Davis, James Brown, John Coltrane, Jimi Hendrix, the Doors, Willie Nelson, Pink Floyd, Bob Dylan, B.B.
+King, and dozens more across many genres all had prime years during the same era.
+As recently as the 80s and 90s artists like NWA, Public Enemy, and KRS-One were actually legitimizing a completely new creative undertaking and its reverberations are still being felt (Kedrick Lamar, while good, is again a low standard for greatness, and is the only real shining popular rap star today).
 At the same time hip hop was taking off bands like Metallica, Iron Maiden, and Judas Priest were taking hard rock and heavy metal into places it had never been.
 Guns N’ Roses created a completely new sound that dominated the world, and Nirvana did the same thing a few years later, paving the way for the fertile, schizophrenically creative ‘90s rock scene.

 Perhaps as importantly, bands like NWA, Metallica, and especially Nirvana were inspiring people to pick up instruments and create their own music.
 They also spawned radically different sounding offshoots, with the underground rap and metal scenes becoming especially creative and influential.
 Sure, a lot of bands left in Nirvana’s wake were subpar – largely because many influenced by them listened to nothing but contemporary rock music and thus lacked the diverse genres that inspired Kurt Cobain’s genius – but their impact still endures.